ruby-rice/rice/README.md

 ## Director {#director}

-As polymorphism is the most important tennant of Object Oriented Programming, it is important that Rice supports polymorphic calls travelling between C++ and Ruby seemlessly.
-Super calls from Ruby subclasses back into C++ already work, but enabling the other direction requires some extra effort.
-Rice supplies the the `Rice::Director` class and `Rice::Data_Type::define_director` to expose this functionality.
+Polymorphism creates yet another wrinkle in building exceptions around C++ code, because now we have to deal with cross-language polymorphism, where C++ can call into a Ruby subclass, and a Ruby subclass can `super` back into C++ land. `super` calls already work through define_class, but making code travel from C++ into Ruby via polymorphism is tricker.
+Rice provides the `Rice::Director` class and the `define_director` method to enable this code path.

 Like `SWIG_Director`, `Rice::Director` is a class that is used to build a proxy class to properly send execution up or down the object hierarchy for that class.
 Take